Eddieddg1/NexusMods.App/README.md

     </a>
 </div>

+THIS IS NOT MINE, I MADE A FORK TO FIX SOME ANNOYING BUGS AND ALSO TO MODIFY TO MY PREFERENCES!!!!

 Nexus Mods app is a mod installer, creator and manager for all your popular games.

 Easy to use, runs on your standard Windows PC and Linux alike.
 Don't waste time troubleshooting, play your games,